 QA Manager

-Moreover, the QA manager works closely with testing teams to improve methodologies and consistency.
-This helps ensure reliable results, reduces defects, and supports continuous improvement in system performance and quality.
+Further, the QA manager works with the testing team(s) to improve methodology and consistency.
+This facilitates known and predictable outcomes, fewer defects, and continual improvements in system performance and quality.

 Test Automation Engineer